-Significant risk factors among caregivers for elder abuse include inability to deal with stress, low pay and low job satisfaction, depression, and substance abuse.
+Significant risk factors among caregivers for elder abuse include inability to deal with stress, low pay, low job satisfaction, depression, and substance abuse.
 These factors can lead to loss of compassion and care for the residents.
-Further stress can come from poor working conditions, too many responsibilities, and lack of proper training.
+Further stress can come from poor working conditions, too many responsibilities, and a lack of proper training.

 Studies have identified that the quality of care provided in nursing homes is closely associated with nurse staffing levels, and some states have implemented standard education levels that must be met.
-Studies have shown that higher levels of education lead to higher standard of care and in turn, lower risk of negligence.
+Studies have shown that higher levels of education lead to higher standards of care and, in turn, lower risk of negligence.

 Inadequate staffing is another major factor associated with nursing home negligence.
 In many nursing homes, there are not enough staff members to meet the federal recommendations for 3.45 nursing hours daily per patient, and 4 nursing home expert hours per patient.
 Many nursing homes do not even meet minimum staffing requirements.